presmerats/KLMM-project/doc/tasks.md

         ok- discretize sop values, sop trends, and ber error ok- review sxi values!
           ok- slope xi are quite small -> adapt slope discretization ranges

+pending:
         - use the seleccio as input data ok- first build
-          - review NA's and Other
+          - review NA's on x1

         - ask
-          - only 100 for test and train? or 100 and 100?
+          - only 100 for test and train? or 100 and 100? ~50
           - ask for the slope discretization
+            -> max and min slope given fixed w! -> done  linearly
           - ask for the error discretization (normalization or not?)
+          - model2
+              fixed accuracy and increment delta
+          - option ber discr
+              avg de la key[sop config]
+              key[sop] non observed -> put mean of all BER observed
           - how are the experiments mixed?
+              custom
+              70 30 pero mirar que testing siguin similar

         - renameRanges?
         - rebuild dataset